-As soon as any bidder wins the auction in the server, Google DFP records an impression.
+As soon as any bidder wins the auction in the server, Google Ad Manager records an impression.
 But the header bidding partners wouldn’t record the impression until the actual creative is delivered while the user is on the page.

 At first, you might think it’s pretty linear.
-DFP records when the bidder wins the impression, header bidding partners record when the ad creative is delivered.
+Ad Manager records when the bidder wins the impression, header bidding partners record when the ad creative is delivered.
 There shouldn’t much be happening between these two.

 “Even the best-managed sites can expect discrepancies between 20% and 30%.
 That’s significant.”

 No. In fact, there are a lot of ways things can go wrong between these two recording instances.

 Once the Ad Manager records the impression, the winning line item will be allowed to serve the creative.
 In most cases, it will be a third-party tag, where the ad server has to fetch the creative from the different ad servers.
 Of course, it takes milliseconds and sometimes, users might move on to the next page without giving time to render the creative.
 So, Google Ad Manager says it has the impression delivered, while the header bidding partners say ‘no’.

 The network connectivity of the user isn’t enough to render the ad creatives properly.
 For instance, Uber reported almost 50 percent of the ads weren’t rendered on mobile environments during a test campaign.
 That means of 1 million impressions, only 500,000 impressions were rendered to the user.
 In the end, header bidding partners will pay 50 percent lesser than what’s on your Ad Manager.

 Ad blockers have the ability to block calls to certain URLs completely.
 As there are no ad calls, this doesn’t result in any discrepancy.
 But when it only blocks certain classes (class= Ad), the ad server might record the impression while the bidder partner wouldn’t as no creative has been fetched and rendered.